Breed Category: Working

 The Boxer is known for its distinct appearance, which consists of a stocky frame, a short coat and a large, square head and muzzle.
 Another popular characteristic of this breed is its underbite, caused by the lower jaw protruding out beyond the upper jaw.

 The smooth, glossy coat of this breed is predominantly fawn or brindled in colour with white on its chest, belly and feet.
 Fawn colouring can include shades of chestnut, brown or red while a brindled pattern consists of black markings on a fawn background.
 Some Boxers are completely white in colour or have only an occasional fawn patch.
 Its dark brown eyes are often seen displaying an expression that conveys alertness and liveliness.

 The tail of this breed is naturally short to medium in length.
 In some areas outside of Australia, docking of an animal’s tail is not illegal, so there are instances where it does occur with this breed.
 Similarly, the Boxer’s ears natural fall low, but are sometimes cropped so that they stand in a triangular shape.

-This medium-sized dog averages 53-63 cm in height and can reach weights of 30-32 kg when full grown.
+This medium-sized dog averages 53-63 cm in height and can reach weights of 30-32 kg when fully grown.

-Despite its powerful jaw and overall strength, this breed is docile and gentle in nature.
-It is playful and gets along well with children.
-It makes a wonderful guard dog in that it can have an intimidating presence and will alert its family to unwanted guests.
+Despite its powerful jaw and overall strength, boxers are docile and gentle in nature.
+They are playful and gets along well with children.
+Boxers make wonderful guard dogs in that it can have an intimidating presence and will alert its family to unwanted guests.